phoenixframework/phoenix/guides/authn_authz/scopes.md

 * `schema_type` - the type of the foreign key field in the schema.
 Typically `:id` or `:binary_id`.

-* `schema_migration_type` - the type of the foreign key column in the database.
+* `schema_migration_type` (optional) - the type of the foreign key column in the database.
 Used for the generated migration.
+It defaults to the default migration foreign keytype.

 * `schema_table` - the name of the table where the foreign key points to.